This R Data Import Tutorial Is Everything You Need

 topxml <- xmlRoot(xmlfile)

-You will see that the data is presented kind of weirdly when you try printing out the
+You will notice the data is presented kind of weirdly when printing out the

 xmlfile vector.
 That is because the XML file is still a real XML document in R at this point.
 To put the data in a data frame, you first need to extract the XML values.
 You can use the